schubergphilis/psCloudstack/README.md

 PS> Invoke-CSApiCall -Command listZones name=Bootcamp  -Format JSON { "listzonesresponse" : { "count":1 ,"zone" : [  {"id":"755fba3b-a748-4458-a3d2-e149b74da94a","name":"Bootcamp","dns1":"8.8.8.8","dns2":"8.8.4.4","internaldns1":"192.168.56.11","guestcidraddress":"10.1.1.0/24","networktype":"Advanced","securitygroupsenabled":false,"allocationstate":"Enabled","zonetoken":"277b0fae-5b08-3a61-837a-b55475bac83b","dhcpprovider":"VirtualRouter","localstorageenabled":false} ] } }
 ```

-#####8.
-Start-CSConsoleSession#####
-    PS> Start-CSConsoleSession -Name 'VMname'     ....or....
-    PS> Start-CSConsoleSession -Id 'VMid'         ....or....
-    PS> Start-CSConsoleSession -Name 'VMname' -Id 'VMid'
-No need anymore for starting the Cloudstack GUI!
-Once connected to a Cloudstack server you can start a VM Console session via Start-CSConsoleSession -Name 'VMname'" (or one of the other options).

-The console session will be started in the users default browser.